 The Muslims controlled most of the Iberian Peninsula for close to 800 years.
 They left behind one of Europe's finest collection of Islamic architecture and art.
 The Islamic architecture in Spain must be seen as part of a greater movement that flourished in the Western Mediterranean area, and left architectural marvels in an area stretching from Spain through modern Morocco, Tunisia, Libya and Algeria.

 The highlight in Islamic architecture in medieval Europe is a monument in Southern Spain: the Alhambra, 'the Red Fortress', built by the Nazrids.
 The Palaces still stand proud on the hilltops of Granada today make millions of visitors wonder every year.
-There are many more beautiful Islamic architecture to see in Spain, though many others have been lost in history.
+There is many more beautiful Islamic architecture to see in Spain, though many others have been lost in history.
 Among the highlights are the Mosque-Cathedral of Córdoba (Mezquita-Catedral de Córdoba) that the Christians destroyed partially upon the conquer of the city: today 856 columns are left of the original 1293.

 In Islamic art, human or religious representations are almost absent.
 In all the three monotheistic religions, Christianity, Judaism and Islam, representations of the divine have been discussed heavily, and only in Christianity, religious images and icons were permitted.
 However, even In Christianity, during the Byzantine Iconoclasm in the 8th and 9th century AD, religious images or icons were opposed by religious and imperial authorities during two periods.

 The Quran clearly condemns idolatry and Islamic art has moved away from religious images and icons.
 Instead, the following three types of ornamentation have been dominating:

 Key ornament elements in Islamic Art & Architecture